reinhart1010/nix/docs/en/common/git-stripspace.md

 ---
 layout: page
 title: common/git-stripspace (English)
-description: "Read text (e.g. commit messages, notes, tags, and branch descriptions) from the standard input and clean it into the manner used by Git."
+description: "Read text (e.g. commit messages, notes, tags, and branch descriptions) from `stdin` and clean it into the manner used by Git."
-content_hash: e05c30dd7f6bcdc1109ca0a8410d94be34ad04b8
+content_hash: 3dc0bf15fb0364d00fd1d0288777d743559c21ed
+last_modified_at: 2023-08-09
+related_topics:
+  - title: Türkçe version
+    url: /tr/common/git-stripspace.html
+    icon: bi bi-globe
 ---
 # git stripspace

-Read text (e.g. commit messages, notes, tags, and branch descriptions) from the standard input and clean it into the manner used by Git.
+Read text (e.g. commit messages, notes, tags, and branch descriptions) from `stdin` and clean it into the manner used by Git.
 More information: <https://git-scm.com/docs/git-stripspace>.

 - Trim whitespace from a file: